 - Participate in the Texas Rising Star program to enhance the delivery of care and education,

 - Receive inclusion services,

 - Access to CCS staff to help with utilizing Workforce Solutions Rural Capital Area facilities, and

 - Providers receive paid holidays for CCS referred children.

 Requirements of becoming a CCS provider:

 - Must be licensed or registered with the Texas Department of Health and Human Services (HHSC) as a child care center, licensed child care home or a registered child care home, or licensed as a youth camp by the Texas Department of State Health Services (DSHS), or operated and monitored by the United States Military Services,

 - Must be in good standing with the licensing agency,

 - Must not have any outstanding audit exceptions, and

-- Must sign and agree to abide by the terms of a Memorandum of Understanding and the CCS Provider Handbook.
+- Must sign and agree to abide by the terms of a Memorandum of Understanding.